ArminEmamidp/django-blog/README.md

 To create content on blog, you need to use the admin panel:

-Write the following commands:

-    1: Open the bowser and go to this address:
+Open the browser and write the following commands:

-    2: localhost:8000/admin
+    localhost:8000/admin

     Username: admin